 (3) Tax levy amounts are shown net of minimum tax less than \$15 and refunds are shown net of refund or negative supplemental taxes less than \$10.

-(4) Collections are higher than the supplemental levy due to collections from prior year billings.
+(4) Collections are higher than the supplemental levy due to collections from current year and prior year billings.